Virgin Birth Of Jesus

 God sent the angel Gabriel to visit Mary.
 He said, “Greetings, you who are highly favored!
 The Lord is with you.
 You will conceive and give birth to a son, and you are to call him Jesus.”

-Mary responded by asking, “How will this be since I am a virgin?”
+Mary asked him, “How will this be since I am a virgin?”
 Gabriel answered, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.”

 Mary answered, “I am the Lord’s servant.
 May your word to me be fulfilled.”
 Then Gabriel left her.